-- (a) An "unassigned patient" means any individual who comes to the Hospital for care and treatment who does not have a prior relationship with a physician on the Medical Staff, or whose prior attending physician or designated alternate is unavailable to attend the patient, or who does not want the prior attending physician to provide them care while a patient at the Hospital. - (b) All unassigned patients will be assigned to the appropriate on-call practitioner or to the appropriate Hospital service.
+- (a) All unassigned patients will be assigned to the appropriate on-call practitioner or to the appropriate Hospital service. - (b) An "unassigned patient" means any individual who comes to the Hospital for care and treatment who does not have a prior relationship with a physician on the Medical Staff, or whose prior attending physician or designated alternate is unavailable to attend the patient, or who does not want the prior attending physician to provide him or her care while a patient at the Hospital.